Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 Nofl sighed deeply, then nodded. "...Thank you."

-"So…" Powell interrupted the moment, and cleared his throat. "...What’s the verdict?
+"So..."
+Powell interrupted the moment, and cleared his throat. "...What’s the verdict?
 Do we give it a shot an’ maybe open a can o’ worms we’re not ready for yet?
 Or do we let Leemu die peacefully wi’ a smile on his face?"

 "Only one person in this room can make that call," Gyotin said, and looked to Daar.